usnistgov/FederalProfile-8259A/_8259-Control/protection.md

   - Securely handling IOT devices to prevents loss, theft and damage;
   - How to securely retain IOT devices, and associated systems, after they are no longer used, along with associated retention time requirements.
   - How to securely retain IOT device data within the associated information systems, and information output from the IOT device, in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
+  - How to appropriately mark or label devices to support distribution, handling, or dissemination of information throughout the organization.
 - Implement policies and procedures for secure disposal of IOT device hardware, software and data following expiration of the established retention period.
 - Provide training to those responsible for IOT device retention and disposal.
 - Perform periodic audits for the IOT device retention and disposal policies and procedures.